fastrgv/hbox/README.md

 Hbox is now a multi-step algorithm that tries to repeat steps when possible.
 If the box-density is high, then single-step mode is recommended.
 When running single-step, this algorithm is identical to older versions of hbox.
 By the way, if the box-density is high, it is likely that a non-Hungarian method is preferrable, i.e. methods 2 or 12.
 High density means a compact intermixing of boxes and goals.

+### Minimal Puller-Deadlock Avoidance Pattern

+Working backward avoids many problems, but I noticed that impossible intermediate states can still occur.
+When making a move, I now require that a box be pullable from at least one direction, unless it is on a goal.

 ### SplayTree-Priority-Queue

 The splaytree [self-balancing-binary-tree] based priority queues allow unique hash keys to be inserted, found & removed quickly, with 6 embedded priority queues that allows efficient insertions, access, and deletion, both from the heads [popping], and directly by key.
 The hash keys uniquely identify pusher & box-layouts at each saved node, to avoid duplicates.
 The 6 priority queue orderings allow primary and secondary (tie-breaker) priority measures.
 As mentioned above, the structure also allows rapid, direct access deletions given the hashkey [O(log n)].

 It was very difficult to get these priority-queue operations to be efficient enough for use in a sokoban solver.
 The speed is really quite remarkable!